SoupBoi1/SimulatorGame/README.md

 mv SimulatorGame Assets
 ```
 > [!WARNING]
-if you ran the commad above skip the section below it just explain wha t the command does above SO GO TO SETP 4 NOW
+if you ran the commad above skip the section below, it just explain what the command does above SO GO TO SETP 4 NOW
 >
 > ***this is what the command above does***
 >- [x] ***//then clone this repository inside of the project folder***